brillout/react-streaming/README.md

 }

 // This component is isomorphic: it works on both the client-side and server-side.
-//  - The data fetched while SSR is automatically passed to the client for hydration. function MovieList() {
+// The data fetched while SSR is automatically passed and re-used on the client for hydration. function MovieList() {
   const movies = useAsync(async () => {
     const response = await fetch('https://star-wars.brillout.com/api/films.json')